DOGS IN EDUCATION AND PAWS AND LEARN

 PAWS AND LEARN

 We work with a small number of schools across the UK to raise and train our PAL school dogs so that they become calm, well-mannered and supportive dogs in a school environment.
 Our dogs live with our PAL Partners as pet dogs, working in their school throughout the week and supporting the children in their school once they are fully trained.
+We have a team of PAL trainers with experience of working in Primary, Secondary and Further Education.

 It takes 3 years to train a PAL dog to be a School Dog, which is the same amount of time it takes to train a Guide Dog and an Assistance Dog working with Dogs For Good.
 We take time training our dogs so that they reach the highest standards of behaviour and skill.
 They are important members of their school and are fully integrated into school life.